Assassin's Creed Odyssey – Legacy of the First Blade: Plot

 In Hunted, the Eagle Bearer travels to the region of Macedonia and encounters the Persian rebel Darius.
-Macedonia has been overrun by the Order of the Ancients in their quest to kill Darius, his child, and the Eagle Bearer, whom they call the "Tainted Ones" because they are considered people with the power to destroy the world.
-The Eagle Bearer works with Darius and his child to find and defeat one of the Order's lieutenants, the Huntsman, who is committing atrocities to draw out the Tainted Ones.
-After mortally wounding him, the Huntsman reveals that Darius' real name is Artabanus and that he betrayed the Order.
-Darius then admits to the Eagle Bearer that he worked with the Order in the past to assassinate King Xerxes I of Persia, before being betrayed by his brother-in-arms Amorges, who joined the Order and stopped him from killing Xerxes' successor, Artaxerxes I, who Darius feared would continue the same tyrannical policies as his father.
-Darius' actions saw him branded a traitor, and he fled Persia with his last surviving child while the rest of his family was killed.
-With the Huntsman dead, Darius and his child leave Macedonia after bidding farewell to the Eagle Bearer.
+Macedonia has been overrun by the Order of the Ancients in their quest to kill Darius, his child, Neema/Natakas, and the Eagle Bearer.
+The Order considers the Eagle Bearer a "Tainted One" because they believe their bloodline is too powerful and a threat to true peace, and is committing atrocities to draw them out.
+The Eagle Bearer works with Darius and Neema/Natakas to find and defeat one of the Order's lieutenants, Pactyas "the Huntsman."
+After mortally wounding him, Pactyas reveals that Darius' real name is Artabanus and claims that he betrayed their pact.
+Darius then admits that he was once part of a group of freedom fighters alongside Pactyas and their friend Amorges, who worked together to assassinate King Xerxes I of Persia.
+However, the group disagreed on how to deal with Xerxes' successor, Artaxerxes I; while Darius wanted to kill him, believing he would continue Xerxes' tyrannical policies, Amorges and Pactyas refused to kill an innocent man and ultimately joined the Order to bring true peace to Persia.
+After his attempt to assassinate Artaxerxes was thwarted by Amorges, Darius was branded a traitor and fled Persia with Neema/Natakas while his remaining family was killed.
+Knowing the Order will send more men after them, Darius and Neema/Natakas bid farewell to the Eagle Bearer and leave Macedonia to go into hiding once again.